TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/9-CrosscuttingConcerns/2-validating-domain-objects.rst

 Validating domain objects
 =========================

-We have discussed both Extbase and Fluid in some detail but have spent very little time discussing the domain and how we go about ensuring its consistency.
-We often assume that domain objects are consistent and adhere to our rules at all times.
+After the first introduction to Extbase and Fluid in some detail there has been very little time for discussing the domain and how to go about ensuring its consistency.
+People often assume that domain objects are consistent and adhere to some rules at all times.
 Unfortunately, this is not achieved automatically.
 So it is important to define these rules explicitly.
-In the blog example, for example, we can create the following
+In the blog example the following rules can be created:
-rules:

-* The field ``username`` and ``password`` of the user object must have at least five characters.
-Furthermore, the username must not contain special characters.
+* The fields ``username`` and ``password`` of the user object must have at least five characters.
+Furthermore, the ``username`` must not contain special characters.
 * The field ``email`` of the user object must contain a valid email address.

 These rules must apply at all times for the user object.
 A user object is only valid if it complies with these validation rules.
-These rules are called *invariants* because they must be valid during the entire lifetime of the object.
+These rules are called *invariants*, because they must be valid during the entire lifetime of the object.

 At the beginning of your project, it is important to consider which invariants your domain objects will consist of.
 The next stage is to add these invariants to Extbase in an appropriate way.
-Extbase provides *validators* for checking the invariants - these are PHP classes in which the invariants are implemented in code.
+Extbase provides *validators* for checking the invariants - these are PHP classes in which the invariants are implemented.

-We will show you in the following example how you can use a validator for the checking of invariants and how you can give the user the ability to correct an error if and when it occurs.
+The following example will show you in how you can use a validator for the checking of invariants and how you can give the user the ability to correct an error if and when it occurs.